Canada to embark on campaign to win release of citizens

 TORONTO (AP) — Canadian Foreign Minister Chrystia Freeland said Saturday that Canada will embark on a campaign to win the release of two citizens detained by China in apparent retaliation for the arrest of a top Chinese tech executive.

-Freeland said on a conference call with reporters that the arrests constitute a worrying precedent that has resonated with partners across the world.
+Freeland said on a conference call with reporters that the arrests constitute a worrying precedent that has resonated with partners.

-“We’re going to keep working with a broad group of allies to raise this issue,” she said.
+“We’re going to keep working with a broad group of allies to raise this issue,” she said, noting that Canadian ambassadors will be reaching out to governments across the world.

 Freeland said she spoke with China’s ambassador to Ottawa on Friday and made Canada’s first demand for the immediate release of Canadian ex-diplomat Michael Kovrig and Canadian entrepreneur Michael Spavor.
 The U.S., the U.K. and the EU also issued statements in support of Canada.